yrdsb-peths/hungry-animal-team-a-animal/README.md

 Additionally, the elephant and enemy fruits move differently, one goes down in Y level, while the elephant class requires the player to use left and right arrow keys to move the character.
 Interfaces can have the same method name/concept and have different codes in different classes.

-Inside the Destructable interface is an empty method called destroy();
+Inside the Destructible interface is an empty method called destroy();
-The Destructable interface was used in the Apple and Cherry subclasses because they can all be removed from the game once the player (elephant) makes contact with one of the food subclasses.
+The Destructible interface was used in the Apple and Cherry subclasses because they can all be removed from the game once the player (elephant) makes contact with one of the food subclasses.
-Having a Destructable interface helps group which classes can remove themselves from the world, and help organize the overall code.
+Having a Destructible interface helps group which classes can remove themselves from the world, and help organize the overall code.

 Abstract Classes: